Skip to Main Content

 • Donate individually online or as a church

 The Bishop’s Appeal has been a Northern Illinois Conference tradition since 2013, inviting churches to look beyond their walls and remember who we are as a connectional people: bound together not only by shared faith, but by shared responsibility for God’s mission in the world.
-The appeal was never meant to be just a fundraiser but a way to gather hearts, prayers, and resources toward a common purpose and to remind us that when we act together, our impact is greater than anything we could accomplish alone.
+The appeal is a way to gather hearts, prayers, and resources toward a common purpose and to remind us that when we act together, our impact is greater than anything we could accomplish alone.

-Over the years, the Bishop’s Appeal has supported mission efforts such as Harvest 2020, Imagine No Malaria, Justice For Our Neighbors, Rosecrance, Global HIV, refugee ministries, COVID relief, Ukraine/Russia war relief, and others.
+Over the years, the Bishop’s Appeal has supported mission efforts such as Harvest 2020, Imagine No Malaria, Justice For Our Neighbors, Rosecrance, UM Global AIDS Fund, refugee ministries, COVID relief, Ukraine/Russia war relief, and others.

 News & Announcements